Terman-thr/SURE_starter_thr/README.md

 # Task 1: Concept Map
 ## Features:

-- Allow users to create a concept map on an HTML page.
+- Allow users to create concept maps on an HTML pages.
 - Provide the ability to save the concept map to a database for future reference.

 ## Functions: